KeisukeYamashita/go-btcrpc/README.md

 Finally run your test.
 It will pass if your bitcoin node is setted up correctly.

 ```
-go test btcrpc
+GO_ENV = test go test btcrpc
 ```

 ## Contribution
 To contribute, just send me a pull request!
-If it is valid, you will be on the contribution doc.
+If it is valid, you will be added on the contribution doc in `/doc/contributor.md` .

 ## License
 Copyright 2017 Keisuke Yamashita.